mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 0fe02f
 ```

-Beginning with version 0.9.0, MMGen also supports seed files in hexadecimal
+Beginning with version 0.9.0, MMGen Wallet also supports seed files in
-(hexseed) format.
-Hexseed files are identical to seed files but encoded in
+hexadecimal (hexseed) format.
+Hexseed files are identical to seed files but
-hexadecimal rather than base 58.
+encoded in hexadecimal rather than base 58.
 They bear the extension `.mmhex`:

 ```text
 $ cat FE3C6545.mmhex